minlag/metafilter-scraper/README.md

 ## Motivations

-This tool is intended to make the archivism of historic [MetaFilter](https://www.metafilter.com/) content more accessible.
+This tool is intended to make the archival of historic [MetaFilter](https://www.metafilter.com/) content more accessible.
 It can quickly and automatically scrape all of a user's site activity.

 ## Usage